GamesAreReallyFun/Hjs-Cracked-GAG-Macro/README.md

 #  Hj's Cracked Grow A Garden Macro

 I don't think that the macro should be paid so here it is for free!
 Just download the zip from the releases tab, extract the file and run it like normal.

-Ill update the file whenever the macro updates.
+## FAQ

+#### ❓ The macro isn’t working properly

+If the macro starts but something isn’t working right—like it’s not clicking the correct button—that’s probably a bug in Virage’s original code.
+You’ll need to wait for him to update it, then redownload the cracked version from here.

+#### 🛡️ Is this a virus?

+Nope.
+You can check the code yourself—it's the same as Virage’s, just with `VerifyOwnership()` bypassed.

+## Support

-DM [@itzhj](https://discord.com/users/914795916366610432) on discord if something isnt working
+For support, DM  [@itzhj](https://discord.com/users/914795916366610432) on discord.